thomas-fossati/draft-vesco-vcauthtls/draft-vesco-vcauthtls.md

 } DIDMethodList
 ~~~

-The list of existing DID Methods is currently maintained by the W3C in the [did-registry](https://www.w3.org/TR/did-spec-registries/#did-methods).
+The list of existing DID Methods is currently maintained by the W3C in [did-registry](https://www.w3.org/TR/did-spec-registries/#did-methods).
 Each DID Method is expressed in the form of a string.
-This document proposes the DIDMethod enum to map these strings into integer values.
+This document proposes the ``DIDMethod`` enum to map these strings into integer values.

 # TLS Client and Server Handshake

-The Figure below shows the basic full TLS handshake:
+Figure 1 shows the message flow for full TLS handshake.

 ~~~~~
 DLT	      Client                              Server            DLT